 - Women’s Caucus Committee, Virginia Trial Lawyers Association

-- Task Force for Electronic Filing, Supreme Court of Virginia – Appointed by the chief justice of the Supreme Court of Virginia, Leroy R. Hassell, Sr., to advise the Supreme Court on the implementation of electronic filing
+- Task Force for Electronic Filing, Supreme Court of Virginia – Appointed by the former Chief Justice of the Supreme Court of Virginia, Leroy R. Hassell, Sr., to advise the Supreme Court on the implementation of electronic filing

 - VTLA Journal: “Training Staff to Safeguard Confidential Client Information” (2014)

 - Virginia Association of Defense Attorneys, Journal of Civil Litigation Vol. 21(1):1-8: “Obtaining Summary Judgment in a Negligence Case in Virginia and the Viability of the Contributory Negligence Doctrine in Virginia”(2009)

 - CLE Presenter, Virginia Trial Lawyers Association’s Advanced Paralegal Retreat, “More Legal Ethics“ (postponed to 2021 due to COVID-19).

 - CLE Presenter, National Business Institute (NBI), “Personal Injury 101: Major Elements of Local Procedure,” September 2020.